mohamedaslam2k4/Journal_Entry/README.md

 🤝 Contributing
 Contributions are welcome!

-Fork the repo
+Fork the repository

 Create a new branch (feature-new-idea)

-Commit your changes & create a PR
+Commit your changes

+Open a Pull Request